tapis-project/documentation/source/technical/systems.rst

 Permissions for other users may be granted and revoked through the systems API.
 Please note that grants and revokes through this service only impact the default role for the user.
 A user may still have access through permissions in another role.
-So even after revoking permissions through this service when permissions are retrieved the access may still be listed.
+So even after revoking permissions through this service, when permissions are retrieved the access may still be listed.
 This indicates access has been granted via another role.

 Permissions are specified as either ``*`` for all permissions or some combination of the